bryantjay/Portfolio/R - Predicting Online Shopper Intention/README.md

 ```
 ![imgL5](https://github.com/bryantjay/Portfolio/blob/main/R%20-%20Predicting%20Online%20Shopper%20Intention/source_files/images/imgL5.png?raw=true)

-The F1 scores are relatively consistent across all models: usually between 93.5% and 94.5% There is a slight improvement in Logistic model performance, while all other revised models face declines.
+The F1 scores are relatively consistent across all models: usually between 93.5% and 94.5% There is a slight improvement in Logistic model performance, while all other revised models see decreases.
 These decreases are only marginal in the Stepwise and Decision Tree models, but more significant in the Bagged tree model.
-The Random Forest F1 score outperforms other models.
+The Random Forest F1 score outperforms all other models.

 ## Conclusions

-When all the above classification metrics are taken together in whole, it's pretty safe to conclude that the Random Forest model is probably the best model for us to use in the future for predicting upon new data.
-It's accuracy level is higher than that of all other models, and its precision and F1 scores also sit on the mid-to-higher ends of each metric for all models.
+When all the above classification metrics are taken together in whole, I would argue that the Random Forest model is probably the best model for us to use in the future, for predicting upon new data.
+It's accuracy level is higher than that of all other models, and its precision and F1 scores also sit on the mid-to-higher ends of each metric for all models, indicating a good level of risk-taking ability.

 The Bagged model seems to have some good prediction metrics at first, but after taking a closer look, this seems to be due to it taking fewer risks in making TRUE predictions (much like the all-FALSE scenario).
 Both regression models are less accurate than all of the tree models, but both of them also take somewhat greater risk in making TRUE predictions.
 The basic Decision Tree model actually seems to perform pretty well, maintaining good accuracy, precision, and F1 scores, while still keeping its sensitivity metric close to that of the Random Forest model and the two regression models; I think this model may be a good second alternative to the Random Forest model.

 One drawback with the Random Forest model is it's black-box nature, of course.
-As a less interpretable model it can be hard to discern why certain prediction-making decisions are made.
-Luckily, this is a low-stakes online marketing scenario, predominantly used for projecting budgets or trying to find prospective market clusters.
+As a less interpretable model, it can be hard to discern why certain prediction-making decisions are made.
+Fortunately, this is a low-stakes online marketing scenario, predominantly used for projecting budgets or trying to find prospective market clusters.
 These aren't decisions which could drastically influence or affect people's lives, like a loan-approval scenario or a scenario identifying life-threatening diseases.
 A less-interpretable method is usually suitable here.
 If a more transparent method were needed for some reason, the basic Decision Tree model that we created is very easy to interpret; this could be provided as a potential alternative.

+.